Does weak quasi-o-minimality behave better than weak o-minimality?: -monotone reducts

 In both cases we reached the desired conclusion, completing the proof of the claim and the proposition. \end{proof}

-\begin{Corollary} If $T$ has a definable linear order $<$, then $T_{\mathcal S_T}$ eliminates quantifiers and is weakly quasi-o-minimal with respect to $<$. \end{Corollary} \begin{proof} By Propositions \ref{prop general simon} and \ref{prop general via special} the theory $T_{\mathcal S_T}$ eliminates quantifiers.
-It remains to show that $T_{\mathcal S_T}$ is weakly quasi-o-minimal with respect to $<$.
-Let $D$ be any parametrically $T_{\mathcal S_T}$-definable subset of $\Mon$ and $p\in S_1(T_{\mathcal S_T})$.
-Elimination of quantifiers implies that $D$ is a Boolean combination of unary, $<$-initial and $<_{\vec E}$-final sets; each of them has finitely many convex components on $p(\Mon)$ (recall that by Remark \ref{remark convex set and new orders}, $<_{\vec E}$-convex set is a finite union of $<$-convex sets).
-Therefore, $D$ has finitely many convex components on $p(\Mon)$, too.
-Thus condition (2) from Proposition \ref{prop_WQOM_characterization} is satisfied and $T_{\mathcal S_T}$ is weakly quasi o-minimal. \end{proof}
+\begin{Corollary} Let $T$ be a complete theory with a definable linear order $<$.
+The theory $T_{\mathcal S_T}$ is weakly quasi-o-minimal with respect to $<$ and eliminates quantifiers. \end{Corollary} \begin{proof} By Propositions \ref{prop general simon} and \ref{prop general via special} the theory $T_{\mathcal S_T}$ eliminates quantifiers.
+To show that $T_{\mathcal S_T}$ is weakly quasi-o-minimal with respect to $<$, let $D$ be a parametrically $T_{\mathcal S_T}$-definable subset of $\Mon$ and $p\in S_1(T_{\mathcal S_T})$.
+Elimination of quantifiers implies that $D$ is a Boolean combination of unary, $<$-initial and $<_{\vec E}$-final sets; each of them has finitely many $<$-convex components on $p(\Mon)$ (recall that by Lemma \ref{remark convex set and new orders}, $<_{\vec E}$-convex sets have finitely many $<$-components).
+Therefore, $D$ has finitely many $<$-convex components on $p(\Mon)$, too.
+Thus condition (2) from Proposition \ref{prop_WQOM_characterization}(i) is satisfied and the theory $T_{\mathcal S_T}$ is weakly quasi o-minimal with respect to $<$. \end{proof}

-From now on we turn to answering Question 2 for $\mathcal W_T$ and $\mathcal S_T$-reducts: for which theories is one of them definitionally equivalent to the full binary reduct?
-Especially interesting is the case when this equivalence is preserved under naming parameters (despite the fact that $\mathcal W_{T_A}$ is usually larger than $\mathcal W_T$).

-\begin{Definition} \begin{enumerate}[(a)] \item A theory $T$ with a definable linear order $<$ is {\em locally weakly monotone (locally weakly special) with respect to $<$} if its full binary reduct is definitionally equivalent to the monotone $\mathcal W_T$-reduct (monotone $\mathcal S_T$-reduct). \item An $\aleph_0$-saturated structure $(\Mon,\ldots)$ with a definable linear order $<$ is {\em weakly monotone (weakly special) with respect to $<$} if for every finite $A\subseteq\Mon$ theory $T_A$ is locally weakly monotone (locally weakly special) with respect to $<$. \item A theory $T$ with a definable linear order $<$ is {\em weakly monotone (weakly special) with respect to $<$} if it has such $\aleph_0$-saturated model. \end{enumerate} \end{Definition}

-Let us remark that weak monotonicity (weak speciality) means that every $A$-definable binary set is definable in the monotone $\mathcal W_{T_A}$-reduct (monotone $\mathcal S_{T_A}$-reduct).
-Since by Corollary \ref{Cor S_T reduct is wqom} the monotone $\mathcal S_{T_A}$-reduct eliminates quantifiers, in the case of weakly special theory we can say more: every $A$-definable binary set is definable in the monotone $\mathcal S_{T_A}$-reduct by a quantifier-free formula, i.e.\ it is equal to a Boolean combination of $A$-definable unary sets and $\mathcal S_{T_A}$-monotone relations.

-The rest of the paper is dedicated to proving that the notions of weakly monotone theory and weakly special theory coincide with the notion of weakly quasi-o-minimal theory.